 Measure how long you would like your bracelet (don’t forget the clasp adds length).
 Place tape all the way around the four strands where you want to cut them.

 Using sharp scissors, cut all four ends after the tape so the tape holds the cord together.
 This type of cord unravels quickly, so we immediately added epoxy to the ends.
 Some tutorials show gluing on the sides of the cord but then it shows, so we glued the ends and only a millimeter between each cord to hold them together invisibly.
 We mixed the two-part epoxy with a toothpick and used the toothpick to spread on the glue and coax a little between the cords.

 Let the epoxy dry for a minute, just so it’s tacky but not hard (this epoxy dries rock hard).

 Place the cord into the opened ribbon crimp and use a toothpick to push it all in.
 It’s wriggly and will try to escape, but the epoxy (still pliable but not totally glued) will help hold it together.

-Close the crimp with needle nosed pliers and let dry 24 hours.
+Close the crimp with needle nosed pliers and let your new DIY nautical knot bracelet dry 24 hours.

 Add a clasp using two small jump rings.
 Our clasps were provided by the Etsy shop, Antiqued and I really love them because they already come with tag connectors and look really sleek.
 At this point, you can also add some chain in lieu of the connector to make the length adjustable.

-These bracelets took minutes to make (and cost only $1-2 per bracelet), so we made a bunch!
+These easy DIY nautical knot bracelets took minutes to make (and cost only $1-2 per bracelet), so we made a bunch!

 P.S.
-This DIY nautical knot bracelet looks super cute with this Prada-inspired DIY raffia straw hat!
+My DIY nautical knot bracelet looks super cute with my Prada-inspired DIY raffia straw hat!